ibm-cloud-docs/account/index.md

 ### Upgrading your Lite account
 {: #upgrade-lite-account}

 You can upgrade to a Pay-As-You-Go account or Subscription account.
-For more information, see [Upgrading your account](/docs/account/account_settings.html#upgrading-account).
+For more information, see [How do I upgrade or change my account type?](/docs/account?topic=account-changeacct).

 You get a promotional credit of $200 after you upgrade to a Pay-As-You-Go account, and the credit is automatically applied to your account.
 Your $200 credit is valid for 30 days and is automatically applied to your invoice.
 The credit cannot be used with third-party offerings.